 The American Academy of Religion (AAR) is the major professional association of religion scholars and is closely associated with the Society of Biblical Literature.
 Graduate students in our program are encouraged to present papers or serve on panels at meetings.

-Recent NewsProfessor Laura Levitt to speak at The Evidence Room - The Holocaust in Context Symposium R.I.P.
-Professor John Curtis Raines (1933-2017) The Priest and the Prophetesse Event Venerable Dr. Yifa: Contemporary Buddhism in China
+Recent NewsProfessor Vasiliki Limberis to present at the Consortium on Women, Marriage, and the Household Professor Laura Levitt to speak at the Free Library of Philadelphia Professor Laura Levitt to speak at The Evidence Room - The Holocaust in Context Symposium R.I.P.
+Professor John Curtis Raines (1933-2017)

 More News navigate_next

 From lectures, to film screenings, to networking opportunities with some of the region's biggest employers, events at the College of Liberal Arts are designed to support your life's work.